 Your Zirtual virtual assistant service also comes with an “Epic Guarantee” — that you’ll be satisfied with their work and that your personal information will be kept safe.
 If you have problems with the service you can have a new virtual assistant appointed and also have the option a refund in certain circumstances.

 To get started with Zirtual, there are no start-up, or initiation fees aside from your monthly subscription.
 In addition, there are no long or short-term contracts, individuals can choose to use Zirtual on a one-time basis or sign up for a monthly plan you can cancel at any time with no penalty.

 Since their founding, Zirtual was an invitation-only service — you had to know someone on the inside, or come through this website, to get in.
 But in January 2014, in response to strong demand, Zirtual lifted the by-invitation-only rule and opened the gates to the general public.

 To fuel their growth in this rapidly expanding industry, Zirtual announced that they raised an additional $2 million in venture capital in January 2013.

-If you’re looking for a dedicated virtual assistant service as an alternative to Zirtual, two that come highly regarded are eaHELP and Worldwide101.
-You’ll find the base hourly rates slightly higher, though Worldwide has a 10-hour a month plan that is about $100 less than Zirtual’s “Entrepreneur” plan.
+If you’re looking for a dedicated virtual assistant service as an alternative to Zirtual, two that come highly regarded are Time Etc and Worldwide101.
+You’ll find the base hourly rates slightly lower at Time Etc and slightly higher at Worldwide.

 And if you’re comfortable “going direct” and hiring your own freelance VA, you may be able to find some qualified talent on Elance.
 The drawback of course is you have no backup if it doesn’t work out and have to do the entire hiring process yourself start to finish.